Trump wants to end woke education. He pledged to use federal money as leverage - ExBulletin

 Few of his biggest education goals can be achieved quickly, and many of them would require further action by Congress or federal processes that typically take months.

 More immediately, he plans to rescind executive orders issued by Biden, including one promoting racial equity in the federal government.
-He is also expected to work quickly to revoke or rewrite Biden's Title IX rules, although finalizing those changes would require a longer rulemaking process.
+He also expects to work quickly to revoke or rewrite Biden's Title IX rules, although finalizing those changes would require a longer rulemaking process.

 Trump has not detailed his plans for student loans, although he has called Biden's forgiveness proposals illegal and unfair.